MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbServer/deploy/deploy-enterprise-voice/create-or-modify-an-unassigned-number-range.md

 ---
-title: 在 Skype for Business Server 中创建或修改未分配号码范围 ms.reviewer: '' ms.author: v-cichur
+title: Create or modify an unassigned number range in Skype for Business Server ms.reviewer: '' ms.author: v-cichur
 author: cichur